 True 5-axis machining is also known as 5-axis machining or 5-sided machining.
 Like the name implies, these 5-axis machines actually have the ability to operate in five axes – three common linear – X, Y and Z, and two rotational – A and B along with the rotary table that rotates around the Z-axis, defined as the C-axis.
 With these five axes, there is almost unlimited possibilities in the type and shape of parts that can be machined.
 5-sided machining uses the “done-in-one” approach, effectively eliminating the need for secondary machining and enabling the machining of intricate complex parts.

 Industries and processes that can benefit from 5-axis machining include, but not limited to, automotive, aircraft structural parts, military, highly precise and complex medical devices, energy, firearms, die mold, prototype manufacturing and more.
-What was once impossible to make on one machine or a single setup, is now a possible with 5-axis.
+What was once impossible to make on one machine or a single setup, is now a possibility with 5-axis.

 How is 5-Axis CNC Machining Different Than 3-Axis CNC Machining?